 As you may know, I used to live in Hong Kong, where Animals Asia is headquartered.
-I didn’t know about bear bile farming until I moved there so I thought I’d write a post about it, in case you may not know much about it either.
+I didn’t know about bear bile farming until I moved there so I thought I’d write a post about it, in case the practice is also new to you.

-We were very lucky because on the day we went, we were given a tour of the facility by Jill Robinson, the founder of Animals Asia.
+We were very lucky because, on the day we went, we were given a tour of the facility by Jill Robinson, the founder of Animals Asia.
 Jill Robinson has dedicated her entire life to Animals Asia, traveling all over the world to promote her cause.

-History Of Bear Bile Farming
+History of Bear Bile Farming

 Moon bear bile is used in traditional Chinese medicine as a remedy to heal a variety of ailments such as fevers, vision problems, gall stones, and to strengthen the liver.
 The bile is harvested from living bears via an open hole in the abdomen through which the bile drips out.

-However, it is believed that there are herbal remedies that are more effective and less expensive than bear bile.
+It is believed that there are herbal remedies that are more effective and less expensive than bear bile.
 There is also a synthetic version of UDCA, the active ingredient in bear bile, that is also considered to be a safe medicine.

-The Plight Of Bear Bile Farmers
+The Plight of Bear Bile Farmers

 Animals Asia works with the Chinese Government to shut down these farms.
 If an agreement is made, Animals Asia rescues the bears and compensates the farmer an amount of money negotiated by the farmer and Chinese Government.
 The farmer’s bear bile farming license is revoked.

 Animals Asia strives to make these negotiations very civil to avoid ill will in the community, and because they do want the farmers to be able to support their families through other means.

 I’ve decided not to post photos of the bear bile farms, but to really understand what goes on and why so many people all around the world have felt compelled to act on behalf of the bears, please click here.

-Animals Asia Rescue Center In Chengdu, China
+Animals Asia Rescue Center in Chengdu, China

-The Animals Asia Moon Bear Rescue Centre is an oasis for these rescued bears.
+The Animals Asia China Bear Rescue Centre is an oasis for these rescued bears.
 Sadly, many of the bears are in such bad shape after being rescued, that they must be euthanized.